Seniority

 When completing the Seniority Declaration Form:

 Ensure all exact dates are the calendar dates.
-Use your best estimate in regards to dates of employment, but include a day, month and year.
+Use your best estimate of the dates of employment, but include the day, month, and year.
 The local is not responsible for contacting your previous employers or locating records on your behalf.

 Undergrad and UNE positions count as long as the service has been CONTINUOUS.